The Studio 20 program at NYU presents:

 Open Studio night: Thursday Dec.
-14, 2017, 6 to 8 pm
+13, 2018, 6 to 8 pm

 Studio 20 graduates will present their final projects.
 Drinks and hors d’oeuvres will be served.
 Conversation will be had.

-Josh Benton, director of Harvard’s Nieman Lab, will once again present his slide show: “The Year in Innovation: 2017.”
-Like every year, he will review the highlights: the companies, the products, the tools, the people, the platforms and the ideas that pushed journalism forward this year.
+As we do every year, we have asked Josh Benton, director of Nieman Lab, to review the year in journalism innovation and prepare a slide show that presents the highlights: the companies, the products, the tools, the people, the platforms and the ideas that pushed journalism forward this year.
 It is always instructive.

 So please make plans to join us: Thursday, December 13 at NYU Journalism, 20 Cooper Square, New York, NY, 7th floor.
 Cocktails and chatter, 6 pm.
 Presentations begin: 6:30 sharp.
 You’re done by 8 pm, but can hang out and drink with us after.

 You can RSVP by emailing me, Jay Rosen, at this address: email@example.com And if you can’t come I would love to hear from you anyway.
 Catch me up on what you’re doing!
 Best…